labgem/pangenomeNEM/README.rst

 .. image:: logo.png

 This tools compile the genomic content of a taxonomic unit (pangenome).
-We used a graph approach to model pangenomes in which nodes and edges represent  gene families and chromosomal neighborhood information, respectively.
-Our method partitions nodes using an Expectation/Maximization algorithm based on Bernoulli Mixture Model (BMM) coupled with a Markov Random field (MRF).
-This approach takes into account both graph topology and occurrence of genes to classify gene families into three partitions (i.e. *persistent genome*, *shell genome* and *cloud genome*) resulting in what we called Partitioned Pangenome Graph (PPG).
+It is based on a graph approach to model pangenomes in which nodes and edges represent gene families and chromosomal neighborhood information, respectively.
+This approach takes into account both graph topology and occurrence of genes to classify gene families into three partitions (i.e. *persistent genome*, *shell genome* and *cloud genome*) resulting in what we called Partitioned Pangenome Graph (PPG).The method relies on an Expectation/Maximization algorithm based on Bernoulli Mixture Model coupled with a Markov Random field.
+Finally, these partitions are projected against the pangenome graph to obtain what we called a Partitioned PanGenome Graph.

 Definition:
  1) Persistent genome: equivalent to a relaxed core genome (genes conserved in all but a few genomes);
  2) Shell genome: genes having intermediate frequencies corresponding to moderately conserved genes potentially associated to environmental adaptation capabilities
- 3) Cloud genome: genes found at very low frequency.
+ 3) Cloud genome: genes found at a very low frequency.

-Finally, this partition are projected againt the pangenome graph to obtain what we called a Partionned PanGenome Graph.

 .. image:: workflow.png

+A minimum of 5 genomes is generaly required to perform a pangenomics analysis using the *core genome*/*accessory genome* paradigm.
+Using the statistical approach presented here, we recommend using at least 15 genomes having genomic variations (and not only genetic ones) to obtain robust results.

 Installation
 ============================